ETCLabs/sACN/docs/pages/using_dmx_merger.md

 # Using the sACN DMX Merger API                                                 {#using_dmx_merger}

-The sACN DMX Merger API provides a software merger that takes start code 0 and PAP data as input and outputs the merged levels, along with source IDs for each level.
+The sACN DMX Merger API provides a software merger that takes start code 0 and per-address priority (PAP) data as input and outputs the merged levels, along with source IDs for each level.
 This API exposes both a C and C++ language interface.
 The C++ interface is a header-only wrapper around the C interface.

 <!-- LANGUAGE_SELECTOR -->